Run GitLab Runner in a container

 3. Create an upgraded gitlab-runner-helper image.

-Some distributions (CentOS, Red Hat, Fedora) use SELinux by default to enhance the security of the underlying system.
+Some distributions, like CentOS, Red Hat, and Fedora use SELinux (Security-Enhanced Linux) by default to enhance the security of the underlying system.

-2. Make sure that a persistent directory is created on host: mkdir -p /srv/gitlab-runner/config.
+1. Create a persistent directory on the host: mkdir -p /srv/gitlab-runner/config.

 docker run -d --name gitlab-runner --restart always \